PrincetonUniversity/final-proj-cos-424/README.md

 # COS424 Final Project

-Our final project is an extension to the second assignment, in which we aim to impute the methylation values along an entire chromosome genome sequence for a sparsely-sampled tissue based off 33 samples from other tissues.
-The 33 given samples are densely-sampled.
+Our final project is an extension to the second assignment, in which we aim to impute the methylation values along an entire chromosome genome sequence for a sparsely-sampled tissue based of 34 samples from other tissues.
+The 34 given samples are densely-sampled.

+4 of the 34 samples were pathological, and thus not used in the model.

 ## Overall methodology.

 We try to fit a GMM model with off-diagonal bands as nonzero covariances.
-This is hard because default GMM implementations do not suffice for fitting this model on such a large dataset (each tissue sample has on the order of ~450K values).
+This is hard because default GMM implementations do not suffice for fitting this model on such a large dataset (each tissue sample has on the order of ~380K values).

+We moved away from the off-diagonal model, relying only on the diagonal bands instead.
+See the paper for justification of the decision.

 ## Directory description